 - In quota areas, deviation from your permit itinerary is not allowed, except in cases of emergency.

-- Do not call to verify that we received your fax.
-Please be patient and wait for email confirmation.
-If you do not receive one after a few weeks, you may email us to verify that we received your request.
+- Please do not call to verify that we received your email.
+Processing of your request can take up to several weeks.
+If you do not receive a confirmation after several weeks, please email us to verify that we received your request.

-- Be sure to use the "Camp Area Map" names when you list your campsites.
+- Be sure to use the "Trip Planner Map" names when you list your campsites.